isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 --------------------

 In principle, Kea aspires to be a reference implementation and aims to implement 100% of the RFC standards.
-However, in some cases there are practical aspects that prevent Kea from completely adhering to the text of the RFC documents.
+However, in some cases there are practical aspects that prevent Kea from completely adhering to the text of all RFC documents.

 - `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, page 30, says that if the incoming DHCPREQUEST packet has no "requested IP address" option and ``ciaddr`` is not set, the server is supposed to respond with NAK.
 However,